nesquena/backburner/README.md

-# Echelon
+# Backburner

-Echelon is a beanstalkd-powered job queue designed to be as simple and easy to use as possible.
+Backburner is a beanstalkd-powered job queue designed to be as simple and easy to use as possible.
 You can create background jobs, place those on specialized queues and process them later.

 Processing background jobs reliably has never been easier.
-Echelon works with any ruby-based web framework but is particularly designed for use with Sinatra and [Padrino](http://padrinorb.com).
+Backburner works with any ruby-based web framework but is particularly designed for use with Sinatra and [Padrino](http://padrinorb.com).

-If you want to use beanstalk for job processing, consider using echelon.
-Echelon is heavily inspired by Resque and DelayedJob.
+If you want to use beanstalk for job processing, consider using Backburner.
+Backburner is heavily inspired by Resque and DelayedJob.
-Echelon can be a persistent queue if the beanstalk persistence mode is enabled, supports priority, delays, and timeouts.
+Backburner can be a persistent queue if the beanstalk persistence mode is enabled, supports priority, delays, and timeouts.
-Echelon stores jobs as simple JSON payloads.
+Backburner stores jobs as simple JSON payloads.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'echelon'
+    gem 'backburner'

 And then execute: